georgeleve/TestGitHub/README.md

 # TestGitHub

-Github is a repository for showing the bare minimums and how to maneuver function , etc.
+This is a Tic Tac Toe example using python , explained by comments in every function.